The Shortest Road to Success

 The Principles of Life

 Learning the principles of life is something which must be achieved by their study and through reflecting about them so that one may equip oneself adequately in the struggles of life and attune himself to life.
 The wheels of life cannot be set into motion with immature fancies and romantic imaginings and ideas.
-One should not make judgments about life on the basis of frivolous notions.
+One should not make judgements about life on the basis of frivolous notions.
 The pattern of problems keeps on changing all the time and they take on a new face.
-One continually confronts problems which have no precedent and life is nothing except the endeavor to solve these complex problems and difficulties.
+One continually confronts problems which have no precedent and life is nothing except the endeavour to solve these complex problems and difficulties.

 Those who are faced with intractable problems that appear to be insoluble under existing conditions have only one alternative before them in order to achieve their goal: to increase their efforts and seriousness to remain steadfast and to make full use of the available opportunities.
 When they proceed on their way with these qualities their fortitude will ultimately yield its fruits and they will fully attain their sought goal.